-Harder was tapped by Scheer to fill the vacancy, but Liberal and NDP MPs gave it only two minutes of thought before walking out on the scheduled meeting.
+Harder was tapped by Scheer to fill the vacancy, but Liberal MPs gave it only two minutes of thought before walking out on the scheduled meeting.
 Harder's nomination for the position did not make it to a vote.

 'Liberal effort to change the channel'

 During question period, the committee's Liberal vice-chair, Pam Damoff, sought to explain why MPs walked out but was largely shouted down by Conservative MPs.
 She managed to ask Scheer to reconsider his pick.

 "I think it's certainly unprecedented that the prime minister would interfere, and block the nomination of a democratically elected member of Parliament to serve as chair of a committee.
 I think it shows a lack of respect for the parliamentary process; it's very unfortunate," Scheer told reporters Tuesday.